TheoKriszt/blablavroum/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+NB : check your environment settings, as in production mode, the API URL will be overwritten with your prod server's URL.